Our Approach

 WC&S lives the Sanctuary Model through community meetings with clients, where people can share how they are feeling that day, their goal for the week, and who they can ask for help to achieve the goal.
 The Sanctuary Model is also integrated in team meetings.
 Staff and clients each create an Emotional Safety Plans, which is a list of activities that a person can choose when feeling overwhelmed so they can avoid engaging in unsafe behavior.

-A core aspect of Sanctuary is the SELF model, which is how WC&S addresses trauma and loss as individuals, organizations, and groups.
-Managing S.E.L.F. is important for self-care, as well as for understanding the environment that survivors are coming from.
+A core aspect of Sanctuary is the SELF model, which is how WC&S addresses physical/emotional injury and loss as individuals, organizations, and groups.

 JARS